FourierDrive/Repo/docs/storage/mmc/common_commands.md

 ## READ_MULTIPLE_BLOCK (CMD18)

-Continuously transfers data blocks from Device to host until interrupted by a stop command, or the requested number of data blocks is transmitted[cite: 1].
+Continuously transfers data blocks from Device to host until interrupted by a stop command, or the requested number of data blocks is transmitted.

 | Field | Start bit | Transmission bit | Command index | Data address | CRC7 | End bit |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |